-The terminating/closing provider will provide MSHN UM Department (UM@midstatehealthnetwork.org) and MSHN Customer Services (dan.dedloff@midstatehealthnetwork.org) a list which includes open consumers and consumers who were recently closed within the past 60 days from the date of the notice of termination or within 30 days from closure for the purpose of transfer/discharge planning.
-MSHN will work closely with the terminating/closing provider through weekly reviews and/or REMI, to assist each consumer with their transfer to another treatment provider or termination from treatment.
+The terminating/closing provider will provide MSHN UM Department (UM@midstatehealthnetwork.org) and MSHN Customer Services (dan.dedloff@midstatehealthnetwork.org) a list which includes open individuals and individuals

+(dan.dedloff@midstatehealthnetwork.org) a list which includes open individuals and individuals who were recently closed within the past 60 days from the date of the notice of termination or within 30 days from closure for the purpose of transfer/discharge planning.
+MSHN will work closely with the terminating/closing provider through weekly reviews and/or REMI, to assist each client with their transfer to another treatment provider or termination from treatment.
 The MSHN Contract Specialist will provide additional instructions to assist the provider during the termination/closure process.

-Providers who offer SUD services must have a mechanism to notify consumers in a reasonable manner regarding unexpected program or site closure, such as due to inclement weather, building damage, etc.
+Providers who offer SUD services must have a mechanism to notify individuals in a reasonable manner regarding unexpected program or site closure, such as due to inclement weather, building damage, etc.